thiagogbeier/lokka/website/docs/faq.md

 ### TypeError `[ERR_INVALID_ARG_TYPE]`: The "path" argument must be of type string.
 Received undefined

-Make sure you have the the latest version of Node.js installed (v22.10.0 or higher).
-See [MCP Sever issues](https://github.com/merill/lokka/issues/3) for other tips.
+Make sure you have the latest version of Node.js installed (v22.10.0 or higher).
+See [MCP Server issues](https://github.com/merill/lokka/issues/3) for other tips.